foomatia/BC_Assignment_2/README.md

 I split the code into two modules as excel was freezing when I tried to add all the code in one module.
 After confirmation from the tutors, it was confirmed that slitting the code would be acceptable as well.

+To troubleshoot an error, I took help from outside of the curriculum.
+This is with regards to the 'On Error Resume Next'.
+I got the Interior ColorIndex for red and green color from Stack Overflow and the code for MATCH in the second part of the code is from the Microsoft website as I could not find a reference in the lectures and exercises.

-I also attached screenshots of how my tables look like in all three sheets, only the top part as the data set was quite large.
+I also attached screenshots of how my tables look like in all three sheets; only the top part as the data set was quite large.

 Thank you for reviewing!
 Farheen